What are Exchange-Traded Funds?

-Tracking error can be a prominent disadvantage.
-Though no ETF can completely replicate its underlying index, a noticeable tracking error can be witnessed in strategies which may not allow complete replication of the index due to liquidity issues, like leverage strategies or ETFs investing in commodities.
+Tracking errors can be a prominent disadvantage.
+Though no ETF can completely replicate its underlying index, a noticeable tracking error can be witnessed in strategies that may not allow complete replication of the index due to liquidity issues, like leverage strategies or ETFs investing in commodities.

 Illiquid due to Small Size

 The small size of an ETF can be a disadvantage as well.
-For relatively small funds, it may be difficult to completely replicate an index, which may not only increase its tracking error but also make it illiquid, especially in times of distress.
+For relatively small funds, it may be difficult to completely replicate an index, which may increase its tracking error and make it illiquid, especially in times of distress.

-For ETFs which invest beyond the traditionally popular asset classes of equities and fixed income, investors need to exercise caution as apart from an increased tracking error, tax implications may be high at best or unclear at worst, which may have a sizable impact on returns.
+Investors need to exercise caution for ETFs that invest beyond the traditionally popular asset classes of equities and fixed income.
+Apart from an increased tracking error, tax implications may be high at best or unclear at worst, which may have a sizable impact on returns.

 Examples of ETFs available to US investors

 The SPDR S&P 500 ETF (SPY) is by far the largest and most popular ETF (in terms of trading volume) listed in the US.
-It invests in large-cap blendstocks (both growth and equities).
+It invests in large-cap blend stocks (both growth and equities).
 The Vanguard Total Stock Market ETF (VTI) invests across market caps in the US.
-On the other hand, the iShares Core S&P Mid-Cap ETF (IJH) and the iShares Russell 2000 ETF (IWM) are focused on mid and small-cap stocks respectively.
+On the other hand, the iShares Core S&P Mid-Cap ETF (IJH) and the iShares Russell 2000 ETF (IWM) focuses on mid and small-cap stocks, respectively.

-There are ETFs which track specific sectors of the US equities market like the Technology Select Sector SPDR Fund (XLK) and the Financial Select Sector SPDR Fund (XLF).
+There are ETFs that track specific sectors of the US equities market, like the Technology Select Sector SPDR Fund (XLK) and the Financial Select Sector SPDR Fund (XLF).

-Then there are ETFs which provide exposure to US bonds (iShares Core U.S. Aggregate Bond ETF (AGG)), emerging market bonds (PowerShares Emerging Markets Sovereign Debt (PCY)), commodities (PowerShares DB Commodity Index Tracking Fund (DBC)), and currencies (PowerShares DB US Dollar Bullish Fund (UUP)).
+Then some ETFs provide exposure to US bonds (iShares Core U.S. Aggregate Bond ETF (AGG)), emerging market bonds (PowerShares Emerging Markets Sovereign Debt (PCY)), commodities (PowerShares DB Commodity Index Tracking Fund (DBC)), and currencies (PowerShares DB US Dollar Bullish Fund (UUP)).

-Of the more exotic variety of index-tracking ETFs are leveraged and inverse ETFs.
+The more exotic variety of index-tracking ETFs is leveraged and inverse ETFs.
 There are target retirement date ETFs available as well.

-Given their structure and basic philosophy of providing access to an asset class as pools of investment, Exchange Traded Funds are often compared to mutual funds.
+Given their structure and basic philosophy of providing access to an asset class as investment pools, exchange-traded funds are often compared to mutual funds.
 Though there are similarities, ETFs differ from their mutual fund peers in some important aspects.
 Let’s take a look at these differences.

-Both Exchange Traded Funds and Mutual Funds are baskets of securities which issue shares or units to investors in exchange for providing an indirect access to that basket.
+Both Exchange Traded Funds, and Mutual Funds are baskets of securities that issue shares or units to investors in exchange for providing indirect access to that basket.
 The shares or units of both investment vehicles can be created and redeemed on demand without there being a cap on the number of outstanding shares or units.
 However, there are some important differences.